cervoise/blog/certifications/SLAE/Exo5-Metasploit_payloads.md

 ```

-It is important to notice that generate the same paylaod another time will return another code:
+It is important to notice that generate the same payload another time will return another code:

 ```
 # msfvenom -p linux/x86/exec CMD=/bin/ls -b \x00 R |ndisasm -u -